ostafen/hermes/README.md

 ## Contributing

 Hermes is actively developed.
-If you want to contribute to the project, please read the following [guidelines](README.md).
+If you want to contribute to the project, please read the following [contribution guidelines](CODE_OF_CONDUCT.md).